SixLabors/ImageSharp/tests/Images/Input/Heif/Av1/Conformance/README.md

 The 10-bit 4:2:2 source was produced from libavif's `abc.png` with pinned generic `avifenc` using `-j 1 -s 8 -q 100 -d 10 -y 422`, then decoded to Y4M before the combined libaom encode.
 Its clipped rightmost 128x128 coding block crosses a second 64x64 residual region.
 This independently exercises the required conversion of the luma-region cursor to the subsampled chroma transform grid instead of relying only on full-width 4:4:4 blocks.

+## Palette coverage

+The palette fixture was encoded independently from ImageSharp using `tests/data/draw_points.png` from the pinned libavif revision.
+The source is a 33x11 flat-color image whose AV1 item selects both luma and chroma palette prediction.
+The pinned generic `avifenc` command used `-j 1 -s 0 -q 100 --ignore-alpha -y 444 --cicp 12/16/12 -a enable-palette=1 -a enable-intrabc=0 -a tune-content=screen`.

+`libaom-palette-draw-points-8b-444.bit` is the exact sole AV1 item extracted from `libavif-palette-draw-points-8b.avif`.
+The matching native YUV reference was decoded from that payload by the pinned scalar `aomdec --rawvideo` build.
+The presented PNG was decoded from the complete AVIF container by the pinned scalar `avifdec -j 1 -d 8` build.
+The tests require both palette planes to be selected, compare every native YUV sample exactly, and compare every presented RGBA byte exactly across the available vector widths and scalar fallback.
+No tolerance is used.

 ## Film-grain coverage

 The film-grain pairs were generated independently from ImageSharp.
 Each `.bit` file is an AV1 still-picture OBU stream, and the matching `-libaom.yuv` file is the exact visible planar output from the pinned scalar libaom decoder.